jasonnnnli/barcode-reader-docs/programming/features/read-video-streaming-desktop.md

 - [`InitFrameDecodingParameters`]
   Init `FrameDecodingParameters` object
 - [`FrameDecodingParameters`]
-  Defines a struct to configure the frame decoding parameters.The structure provides a series of configuration parameters for users to configure the processing method of DBR involving video streams.
-The main fields are as follows
+  Defines a struct to configure the frame decoding parameters.
+The structure provides a series of configuration parameters for users to configure the processing method of DBR involving video streams.
+The main fields are as follows:
   - `maxQueueLength`
     The maximum number of frames waiting for decoding
   - `maxResultQueueLength`